Hiram C. Whitley: American Civil War

-U.S. Secret Service
+Chief of the Secret Service

-Whitley was appointed Director of the United States Secret Service by President Ulysses S. Grant in 1869, four years after its inception.
+Whitley was appointed chief of the United States Secret Service by President Ulysses S. Grant in 1869, four years after its inception.
 Under Whitley, the Secret Service introduced criminal files, a written Code of Conduct, and an official badge for its agents.
 Whitley, whose successful arrest of 12 Klansmen in Georgia for the murder of a leading local Republican official had led to his appointment by Grant, used talented detectives who infiltrated and broke up KKK units in North Carolina and Alabama.
 However they could not penetrate the main hotbed of KKK activity in upstate South Carolina.
 Grant sent in Army troops but Whitley's agents learned that KKK members were lying low until the troops were withdrawn.
 Informed of this by Whitley, Grant's Attorney General Amos T. Akerman convinced Grant to declare martial law and send in US marshals backed by federal troops to arrest 500 Klansmen; hundred more fled the state, and hundreds of others surrendered in return for leniency.

 Whitley was allegedly part of the so-called 1874 safe burglary conspiracy.
-He resigned as Director (being succeeded by Elmer Washburn) and faced trial for conspiracy, which ended with a hung jury.
-The DC Supreme Court subsequently found the grand jury which indicted Whitley and others to have been illegally drawn, and the Attorney-General ordered nolle prosequi for the case.
+He resigned as chief (being succeeded by Elmer Washburn) and faced trial for conspiracy, which ended with a hung jury.
+The D.C.
+Supreme Court subsequently found the grand jury which indicted Whitley and others to have been illegally drawn, and the Attorney-General ordered nolle prosequi for the case.